hraban/YABFD/README.txt

 ==Installation==

-  To install YABFD, checkout the source with subversion (`svn co https://0brg.net/svn/yabfd/trunk/`), create a configuration file and run the `yabfd` script whenever you want to scan logfiles and update your blacklist.
+  To install YABFD, checkout the source with git (`git checkout https://github.com/hraban/YABFD.git`), create a configuration file and run the `yabfd` script whenever you want to scan logfiles and update your blacklist.
 This can be done by putting yabfd in your crontab, for
   example: